MemGPT: Towards LLMs as Operating Systems

-\textbf{\ours utilizes memory to increase engagement:} As seen in Table~\ref{table:msc-opener-task} and Figure \ref{fig:conv_opener_task}, \ours is able to craft engaging openers that perform similarly to and occasionally exceed the hand-written human openers.
+\textbf{\ours utilizes memory to increase engagement:} As seen in Table~\ref{table:msc-opener-task}, \ours is able to craft engaging openers that perform similarly to and occasionally exceed the hand-written human openers.
 We observe that \ours tends to craft openers that are both more verbose and cover more aspects of the persona information than the human baseline.
 Additionally, we can see the storing information in working context is key to generating engaging openers.
-Without working context, \ours’s openers significantly degrade in quality; having the dialogue stored in recall storage does not affect the opener, since \ours will generally not attempt to search the conversation history before generating an opener.